 Hot money refers to investment funds intended for the highest short-term rate of return.

-As for shared traits when it came to not-as-healthy RBOs, the preliminary research showed that these banks had high concentrations of commercial real estate in their portfolios.
+As for traits shared among not-as-healthy RBOs, the preliminary research showed that these banks' portfolios had high concentrations of commercial real estate.
 They also tended to be located in states hit hardest by the crisis and recession, particularly where home prices crashed the most, and in states with unemployment rates greater than 10.5 percent.

 A particularly noteworthy conclusion of the analysis, however, focused on something else the healthiest banks shared: higher expense ratios.
 This might seem counterintuitive, but one possible implication of a higher expense ratio may simply be that a bank is spending wisely on quality employees and systems—that’s why they achieved higher safety and soundness ratings.
 Runaway spending, of course, is probably not a recipe for success.